Martha's Vineyard Hiking Trails: The Complete Guide (2026)

 Osprey nest on a dedicated platform on the property.
 Northern harriers hunt the grasslands.
 The annual Christmas Bird Count tallies 120–130 species in a single December day.
 Beyond birds, the property supports the North American black racer snake (tracked via radio telemetry since 2014), diamondback terrapins (MA Threatened), red foxes in the dunes, and white-tailed deer managed through seasonal hunting.
 See our Wildlife guide for more on island species.

 Sandplain grassland is a low, open, prairie-like plant community growing on nutrient-poor sandy soils deposited as glacial outwash roughly 15,000 years ago.
-Massachusetts ranks it S1 — Critically Imperiled.
+Massachusetts ranks it S1: Critically Imperiled.
 The Wampanoag people sustained these plains for millennia through deliberate burning.
 Colonial-era sheep grazing expanded them further, with grasslands reaching their greatest extent around the mid-1800s.

 Post-WWII fire suppression and development destroyed the vast majority.
 The dominant grass is little bluestem, with roots extending up to six feet underground.
 Look for butterfly weed, yellow wild indigo, and the globally rare New England blazing star in late summer.
-The Trustees conducts prescribed burns — in spring 2023, six controlled burns treated over 130 acres to keep this ecosystem alive.
+The Trustees conducts prescribed burns.
+In spring 2023, six controlled burns treated over 130 acres to keep this ecosystem alive.

 Summer (mid-June to mid-September):